MicrosoftDocs/PowerShell-Docs/dsc/azureDscexthistory.md

 The Azure Desired State Configuration (DSC) VM Extension is updated as-needed to support enhancements and new capabilities delivered by Azure, Windows Server, and the Windows Management Framework (WMF) that includes Windows PowerShell.

-This article will provide information about each version of the Azure DSC VM Extension, what it environments it supports, and comments and remarks on new features or changes.
+This article will provide information about each version of the Azure DSC VM Extension, what environments it supports, and comments and remarks on new features or changes.

 ## Latest Versions